We're committed to direct delivery of all services

 Now you’ve decided an apprenticeship is for you, how do you apply for one with Ian Williams?

 Click on the link at the bottom of the page and attach your CV AND a cover letter to apply successfully.
 You can attach both documents by clicking on ‘browse’ and once you have uploaded one document you can upload another.
+If you prefer you can copy and paste your cover letter into the ‘supporting statement’ box.

 Once we receive your CV AND cover letter, we will review your application and score against the below ten points.
 The more evidence you can provide against these points, the higher your score and the more likely you are to be interviewed!